taha2samy/websocket-agent/readme.md

 valid_token = key
 ```

+*Note*: Ensure that the specified server addresses are valid, and that each server is on a different network to optimize connectivity and performance for your end devices and external services.

 ### 4. Run the WebSocket Agent
 To run the WebSocket agent, execute the following command in the terminal:
 ```bash